 released, an unedited bootleg edition made it's way around the fandom.
 When

-WB saw the fanfare and backlash, they announced that Batman
+WB saw the fanfare and backlash against the edits, they announced that Batman

-Beyond: Return of the Joker - The Original Cut would make it's way to
+Beyond: Return of the Joker - The Original Cut would finally make it's way to

 Below is the most complete list of cuts and changes made in Batman